zlatozar/etudes/ComputerSimulation/InstructionSet.md

 The character at the effective address (the subtrahend), treated as a positive integer by extension 24 bits leftward with zeros, is subtracted from the value in register R1 (the minuend) and the result stored in R1.
 The difference is compared to zero to set the CCR.
-If overflow occurs, only the O bit of the CCR is set.
+If _overflow occurs_, only the O bit of the CCR is set.

 ### 59. RSR